-Our investigation into the alleged failure to provide anticipatory medications in a timely fashion and provision of incorrect medicines found that communication problems between the GP Practice and SinglePoint led to unacceptable delays and incorrect provision.
+Our investigation into the alleged failure to provide anticipatory medications in a timely fashion and provision of incorrect medicines, we found that communication problems between the GP Practice and SinglePoint led to unacceptable delays and incorrect provision.
 We therefore upheld this aspect of the complaint.

-We made a full apology to the family and provided an extensive report of our findings.
+We made a full apology to the family and provided and extensive report of our findings.
 This contained several recommendations, including:

-In case of clinical deterioration leading to end of life, the dying process
+In case of clinical deterioration leading to end of life, the dying process should be explained to the family including the possibility of terminal agitation and its management

-- should be explained to the family including the possibility of terminal agitation and its management - In complex clinical situations, regular follow ups should be made at least every day or more frequently. - To discuss with D/N team and family when a concern had been raised with appropriate explanation and reassurance - To consider changing essential medications (steroid in her case) as injections where appropriate early on when we think about anticipatory medications. - Practically, GPs and our team complete the authorisation for anticipatory medications as a hard copy and will leave at the patient's home.
-To consider documenting the authorised medications in detail as we won't have record in SystmOne. - To consider getting advice and support from the Medics as the team is on call 24/7
+In complex clinical situations, regular follow ups should be made at least every day or more frequently.

+To discuss with D/N team and family when a concern had been raised with appropriate explanation and reassurance

+To consider changing essential medications (steroid in her case) as injections where appropriate early on when we think about anticipatory medications.

+Practically, GPs and our team complete the authorisation for anticipatory medications as a hard copy and will leave at patient's home.
+To consider documenting the authorised medications in detail as we won't have record in SystmOne.

+To consider getting advice and support from medical team as the team is on call 24/7 concerns included a change of CNS and a resulting gap in care, multiple instances of communication, and poor cleanliness on our IPU.
+There was also a complaint that Virtual Ward Care had been presented as being the same as inpatient care and that a call to SinglePoint had not been returned.